 How Medicare Advantage works

-When you choose a Medicare Advantage (MA) plan,you’re enrolling in a plan delivered by a private insurance company to receive your Medicare benefits as an alternative to the federal government’s Original Medicare program.
-The MA insurance companies are contracted by Medicare to deliver these plans that must meet guidelines established by the government.
-You must be enrolled in Medicare Parts A and B to join a Medicare Advantage Plan
+When you choose a Medicare Advantage Plan, you’re enrolling in a plan delivered by a private insurance company to receive your Medicare benefits as an alternative to the federal government’s Original Medicare program.
+The Medicare Advantage insurance companies are contracted by Medicare to deliver these plans that must meet guidelines established by the government.
+You must be enrolled in Medicare Parts A and B to join a Medicare Advantage Plan.

 Medicare Advantage plans may also provide a range of additional benefits, such as: